How to Pair Level 3 Plates with Soft Body Armor Effectively

 What Is Soft Body Armor?

 Soft body armor is constructed from flexible materials such as Kevlar or UHMWPE (Ultra-High-Molecular-Weight Polyethylene) and is typically rated at Level 2 or 3A.
 It is designed to stop handgun rounds like 9mm, .40 S&W, and .44 Magnum.
-Although it doesn’t protect against rifle rounds, it plays a vital role in absorbing the impact of lower-caliber threats, reducing blunt force trauma, and offering lightweight protection.
+Although it doesn’t protect against rifle rounds, it plays a vital role in absorbing the impact of lower-caliber threats, reducing blunt-force trauma, and providing lightweight protection.

 Selecting The Right Soft Armor To Accompany Level 3 Plates